descope-sample-apps/b2b-react-sample-app/README.md

 yarn run cypress open
 ```

+## Other Configuration

+### Management Widgets & SSO Setup

+To test `Management Widgets` or `SSO Setup` functionality, you'll need to have a user configured with a tenant and the `Tenant Admin` role assigned.

 ## Learn More
 To learn more please see the [Descope Documentation and API reference page](https://docs.descope.com/).